 Butler Parachute Systems has the experience, the personnel and the facilities to design and manufacture a wide variety of parachutes and recovery system components and equipment ranging from small sub-munitions decelerators (8-inch) to solid cloth canopies up to 154 feet in diameter.
 We do not manufacture or service any equipment for skydiving.

 All personnel parachute products are FAA Approved and manufactured under TSO C23.
 The Quality Control System is FAA Approved under FAR 21.601 as applied to parachute products.
 All Invoice, Purchasing, Inspection and Quality Control materials tracking information is maintained in a database.
 The Quality Control system exceeds the requirements of MIL-I-45208.
-BPS is proceeding with an implementation program designed to achieve ISO-9001-2015 registration.
+The BPS Quality System is audited and conforming to the ISO 9001:2015 Standard.

-Roberto Montañez is the General Manager and Vice-President of Operations.
-He is in charge of the day to day operations of the company.
+Roberto Montañez is the President and owner of Butler Parachute Systems.
 Roberto has a B.S. in Aerospace Engineering from Parks College of Saint Louis University.
 Roberto has worked in the parachute industry since 1995.
 He has experience in the design and integration of parachute and electronic control systems, testing and instrumentation, and computer modeling and simulations.
 He is a skydiver and holds a private pilot license.
 Roberto serves as President of the Parachute Industry Association and is a trustee of the International Skydiving Museum and Hall of Fame.

 Tom Fowler is the Technical Support and Sales Manager for Butler personnel parachutes.
 He also manages the custom designs in the harness/container department.
 Tom has a B.S. degree in English from Radford University.
 He has worked in the parachute industry since 1982.
 Tom has experience in every aspect of the parachute industry including research, development, and testing of emergency bailout systems for pilots.
 He is an FAA Master Parachute Rigger with all ratings and has serviced and packed over 8,000 emergency systems.
 Tom has 3,800 parachute jumps including 748 test jumps.
 Thirty-seven of these live tests were jumps on round canopies designed for pilot emergency bailout systems.

 Linda Mowles is the Plant Manager for Butler Parachutes.
-She has been with Butler Parachutes for 5 years, and has over 25 years of other experience in the textile industry.
+She has been with Butler Parachutes since 2002, and has over 25 years of other experience in the textile industry.